New! Transflo Mobile+ 7.0 Release Notes

 -

 As a driver, contact your supervisor to determine when your fleet will upgrade from Loads 1.0 to Loads 2.0.
-As a general rule, use the KB articles that match the screens and steps you see in your Mobile+ app, either Loads 1.0 or Loads 2.0 (user workflows).
+As a general rule, use the KB articles that match the screens and steps you see in your Mobile+ app, either Loads 1.0 (classic or legacy loads) or Loads 2.0 (new user workflows).
+As of December 2025, to view the new user workflows known as Loads 2.0, you must be running Release 6.7.2 or later of the Mobile+ app.

 -

-As a fleet driver, the app will continue to fully support Loads 1.0 until you finish your last load in the legacy screens and are automatically migrated to the new Loads 2.0 screens.
+As a fleet driver, your app will continue to fully support Loads 1.0 until you finish your last load in the legacy screens and are automatically migrated to the new Loads 2.0 screens.

 -

-You do not need to do anything to get the new features.
-Everything is made available to you in alignment with your fleet.
+You do not need to do anything special to get the new features.
+Everything is made available to you in alignment with your fleet leadership.
+As of December 2025, to view the new user workflows known as Loads 2.0, you must be running Release 6.7.3 or later of the Mobile+ app.
+By February 2026, drivers will most likely be able to upgrade to Mobile+ 7.0.

 -